-Dad probably doesn’t hear "thank you" enough.
+No matter who the father figure is in your life, he probably doesn’t get thanked enough.
 That’s why Father’s Day is such a great reminder.
-It’s a dedicated day of the year when we can thank dad for all the sacrifice, work and encouragement he’s poured into us.
+It’s a dedicated day of the year to thank him for all the sacrifice, work and encouragement he’s poured into you.

-Here are a few ideas to get your wheels turning:
+Check out these ideas to help get your wheels turning!

 Local experts you can trust.Find an ELP